renovatebot/renovate/docs/usage/getting-started/running.md

 #### Docs

-Read the platform-specific docs to learn how to setup authentication on your platform:
+Read the platform-specific docs to learn how to set up authentication on your platform:

 - [Azure DevOps](../modules/platform/azure/index.md)
 - [Bitbucket Cloud](../modules/platform/bitbucket/index.md)